 By Matthew Garrett

-Softcover – $12, or download free of charge as a PDF here
+Softcover – $12, or download PDF free of charge.

 Drawing on his own experiences in the world of sports—as a participant, parent, coach, official, and professor of sports studies—Garrett combines memoir, research, and critical investigation to explore a host of issues tied to the Catholic value of human dignity in the sport business industry.
 These include hazing, the objectification of women, the exploitation of athletes, the culture of on-line sports commentary, sports violence, the behavior of parents and spectators, and more.